Techaboard/Comida-iOS/README.md

 BUILDING

-The project directory is ready for use with Android Studio.
+The project directory is ready for use with XCode.
 Credentials files will be shared separately.

 -- Instructions --